Behaviour IS Communication

 Our Behavioural Supports Program

-The Behavioural Supports Program at Care Human Services is designed as an additional service provided for Individuals with Complex Needs supported in our Independent Living Services (ILS) and Residential Supports Programs.
+The Behavioural Supports Program at Care Human Services is designed as an additional service provided for Individuals with Complex Needs supported in our Residential Supports Program.
 Typically a third-party service, Care Human Services is very proud to offer a Behavioural Supports Program in-house to further benefit our Individuals and their support teams.

 What to expect

 When an Individual enters our Residential Supports Program, the Behavioural Supports Team goes into the home and completes a Functional Assessment.
 The purpose of the functional assessment is to identify behaviours of concern and their root causes.
 Once a functional assessment has been completed, the Behaviour Supports Team will develop a Behavioural Support Plan (BSP).
 The BSP contains a range of strategies that not only focus on the behaviours of concern, but also in ensuring the Individual has access to things that are important to them.

 From the BSP, the Behavioural Supports Team can develop protocols for program staff and families to follow to help them further improve the quality of life of the Individual.
 For example, if an Individual is non-verbal and their behaviours of concern stem from the frustration of not being able to communicate, the protocols for that Individual will focus on alternate means of communication such as sign language or drawing.